Matthew Ward (singer): Early history

 Matthew's music and ministry was in no small part forged from personal family tragedy.
 In 1968 his mother, Elizabeth Ward, died of a brain tumor; two years later his father, Walter, died of leukemia leaving him and his sister, Nellie orphaned.
 The Ward siblings all decided that Matthew's older sister, Annie, and her new husband record producer Buck Herring should take in the two younger Ward siblings.

-Matthew's older sister, Annie was a self-styled (and self-taught) singer and song writer who wrote and played her songs around the family piano.
+Matthew's older sister, Annie was a self-styled (and self-taught) singer and songwriter who wrote and played her songs around the family piano.
 Matthew and sister, Nelly would often join in as Annie played and eventually they developed extremely tight and intricate harmonies.

 As the trio gradually started singing for local coffee houses and small gatherings, they eventually gained the notice of Pat Boone who arranged a contract to record and release two singles with MGM, "Jesus Is" (1972), recorded on Matthew's 13th birthday, and "I'm So Happy" (1973).
 The fledgling trio also came to the attention of 1960s folk singer Barry McGuire, who had recently become a Christian and was preparing to record his first Christian music album, produced by Buck Herring.
 The siblings provided background vocals for Seeds and McGuire's 1974 follow-up Lighten Up.

 Ward and his sister Nellie were enrolled in the Hollywood Professional School in 1972, and he attended that school for two years.